OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 Excel custom functions do not use the standard Add-ins WebView control runtime, which behaves similarly to a browser.
 Instead, they employ a new JavaScript runtime.

 Advantages of this new runtime include:
-- **Speed**: Multiple instances of this runtime can work in parallel.
+- **Performance**: This runtime can more effectively serve multiple instance of an add-in.
 - **Network calls**: Through XHR, you can make individual or “streaming” batched requests to get data from the web.
 - **Authentication**: AsyncStorage allows you to store tokens and set up authentication for users of your custom functions.
-- **Modern Integration**: This runtime supports familiar technologies such as WebSockets and Dialog API.
+- **Modern Integration**: This runtime contains APIs similar to those of standard add-ins, such as WebSockets and Dialog API.

 > [!NOTE]
-> This new JavaScript runtime does not provide access to the Document Object Model (DOM) or support libraries like JQuery which rely on the DOM.
+> This new custom functions JavaScript runtime does not provide access to the Document Object Model (DOM) or support libraries like JQuery which rely on the DOM.

-The new runtime has two configurations: synchronous, for computation-only functions, and asynchronous, for functions which make network calls via XHR or utilize the other supported APIs, such as AsyncStorage.

-## Synchronous JavaScript runtime

-This runtime can be parallelized, allowing for great improvements in speed and efficiency when performing calculations.

-## Asynchronous JavaScript runtime
+## Custom functions JavaScript runtime

-The asynchronous JavaScript runtime is optimized for asynchronous actions that custom functions may employ, like making network calls.
-The asynchronous JavaScript runtime supports four APIs, which you can use in your custom functions:
+The custom functions JavaScript runtime is optimized for asynchronous actions that custom functions may employ, like making network calls.
+This runtime supports four APIs, which you can use in your custom functions:

 - [XHR](#xhr)
 - [WebSockets](#websockets)